modelica/Encryption-and-Licensing/doc/SEMLA.md

 #### Return a feature

-	- Tool sends – “RETURNFEATURE <feature name>”
+- Tool sends – “RETURNFEATURE \<feature name>”
 - LVE answers – “YES”

 #### Return a simplified license

-	- Tool sends – “RETURNLICENSE <package name >”
+- Tool sends – “RETURNLICENSE \<package name >”
 - LVE answers - “YES”

-### DECRYPTION
+### Decryption

 The tool can request an decrypted library file from the LVE using the "FILE" command.

 The LVE:

 - can decide to refuse, or accept, "FILE" commands at any time.
 - interprets paths relative to the top level package of the library
 - uses '/' as the path separator
 - ignores special path elements '.' and '..' which may not be used
 - accepts path to directories ending with '/' or not

 Getting the contents of a file:

-	- Tool sends – “FILE <path>”
+- Tool sends – “FILE \<path>”
-	- LVE answers - “FILECONT <content>”
+- LVE answers - “FILECONT \<content>”

-### ERROR HANDLING

-The LVE can respond “ERROR <error code> <error message>” at any time.

-Standard error code:

-	- <error message> - an error message suitable for display
-	- <error code> is one of the following:
-		- 1 - Command not understood
-		- 2 - Too low version of the protocol – only after VERSION
-		- 3 - The LVE doesn’t handle licensing – only after FEATURE or LICENSE
-		- 4 - File not found – only after FILE or LIB
-		- 5 - This tool is not allowed to decrypt that file – only after FILE
-		- 6 - File I/O error
-		- 7 - License error
-		- 8 - Other error

 ### General information Query